Degrees and Certifications:

 *Wednesday and Friday from 145-230pm.

-Email me at firstname.lastname@example.org or through google classroom.
+Email me at firstname.lastname@example.org or through google classroom to set up an appointment.
 Please note, if I call home, it will be a blocked number.

 I will respond/acknowledge student and parent emails within 24 hours during contract hours (7:30 AM-2:30 PM)